pascallaliberte/sharpen.page/index.md

 The Home page highlights one meta struggle.

-You make sure you've got a value-ladder, a way for people to jump in at the stage they're at, regardless of their level of sophistication.
+You make sure you've got a _[value-ladder][value-ladder]_, a way for people to jump in at the stage they're at, regardless of their level of sophistication.
 One way to do that is to offer services, smaller one-offs or subscriptions that land on different "steps" of the ladder.

+[value-ladder]: {% post_url 2020-01-31-productized-services-variety-of-skills-to-value-ladder %}

 Newsletters are a great risk-free way for people to try you out.
 Make sure you're tending to the [forces of progress pushing back][four-forces] in the visitor's mind, and make sure you find the ["job" for which people will gladly "hire"][jtbd-intro] your newsletter.
 Make sure it delivers.